 In 2021 INSPIRE expands to offer five residencies, with $5000 stipends, across five heritage properties.
-Writers can choose from potential residencies at Woodbridge in Guildford, the East Perth Cemeteries, Peninsular Farm in Maylands, Samson House Cottage in Fremantle or the Curtin Family Home in Cottesloe.
+Writers can choose from potential residencies at Woodbridge, the East Perth Cemeteries, Peninsular Farm in Maylands, Samson House Cottage in Fremantle or the Curtin Family Home in Cottesloe.

 INSPIRE is an exciting opportunity for Western Australian writers to undertake a residency in one of five National Trust properties in the Perth metropolitan area, between June and September 2021.
 Benefits include opportunities for research, creative and professional development, encouraging excellence in writing and nurturing connections with potential publishers.

 INSPIRE residencies are open to established and emerging Western Australian writers of non-fiction, history, creative fiction, novels, short stories, poetry, graphic illustrators and digital creators (such as podcasts and blogs).
 Collaborating writers, or small groups, may apply but must share one stipend per residency.